Mastering the Purchasing Process: Everything You Need to Know

 Once the purchase requisition has been approved, it is converted into a purchase order (PO).
 A purchase order is a legally binding document that confirms the details of the transaction, including the quantity of goods, price, payment terms, and delivery schedule.

-With modern e-procurement platforms, the creation and issuance of purchase orders can be automated, eliminating manual data entry errors and speeding up the process.
+With modern purchase requisition platforms, the creation and issuance of purchase orders can be automated, eliminating manual data entry errors and speeding up the process.
 When the PO is ready, it is sent to the supplier, who confirms receipt and begins preparing the goods or services for delivery.

 In some cases, companies may skip this step for small, routine purchases, but larger or more complex transactions need to have clear documentation for legal and auditing purposes.